Redmega/ibyte-computer-store/readme.md

 3. run `cp .env.example .env`
 4. modify .env using your local database info and the configuration info found on freedCamp
 5. run `php artisan migrate --seed`
 6. ensure that laravel has write and read access to `/bootstrap/cache` and `/storage/`.
-You can do so by running `chmod `
+You can do so by running `chmod...`

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>